Brochure - Presentation of the college

 BA (Honours) or BA - Double Honours, Majors and Minors are possible

-The programme delves into accounting, information systems, finance, marketing, operations management and human resource management.
-Business administration does not take place in a vacuum, and understanding the environmental context and its relationship with a functional area is essential to the development of effective decisions, policies and strategies.
-The programme exposes officer cadets / naval cadets to other disciplines, such as quantitative methods, economics and psychology.
+The Business Administration programme delves into accounting, information systems, finance, marketing, operations management, data analytics, business ethics, and human resource management.
+Business administration does not take place in a vacuum.
+Understanding the environmental context and its relationship with the functional areas of management is essential to the development of effective decisions, policies and strategies.
+The programme also exposes N/OCdts to associated disciplines such as economics and psychology due to their close relationship to the field of management.

 The programme is designed to develop and refine communication skills and enhance problem-solving abilities.
 The programme explores both traditional and non-traditional values in societies with a view to enhancing critical thinking and insight from the study of literary culture and language and the influence of these values on economics, politics and history.

-The programme is designed to improve the officer cadets / naval cadets’ communication skills, by thinking critically about and analyzing Francophone literature.
-Officer cadets / naval cadets gain an understanding of cultural and social values in the development of societies and in today’s world, with particular emphasis on “La Francophonie”.
+The programme is designed to improve the N/OCdts’ communication skills, by thinking critically about and analyzing Francophone literature.
+N/OCdts gain an understanding of cultural values in the development of the contemporary world, with particular emphasis on “La Francophonie”.
 The programme also investigates how sociocultural standards vary from one society to another.

 History has been described as one of the best possible educations for military leaders, short of actual battlefield experience.
 The programme places considerable emphasis on the study of international relations, civil-military relations, and the impact of war on society.
 It provides exposure to the study of the histories of Canada and many other regions and countries around the world.
 Specialized thematic courses are also available.